raspberrypilearning/lego-data-dash/en/step_8.md

     return int(temp_mapped)
     print(temp_mapped)

+--- /code ---

+--- /task ---

+Now that our function has been created, we need to make a loop that will:

++ pull the temperature data from the API
++ find the angle the motor is currently at
++ move to the new angle to display the reading

+--- task ---
+Add the following code to the end of your script:

+--- code ---
+--
+language: python
+filename: data_dash.py
+line_numbers: true
+line_number_start: 18
+line_highlights:
+---
 while True:
     temp_sensor_data  =  API command to pull the data() temp_current_angle = motor_temp.get_aposition()
     temp_new_angle = temp_remap(temp_min_value, temp_max_value, temp_min_angle, temp_max_angle, temp_sensor_data)
+    sleep(0.5)

 --- /code ---